 Today, Johnson Tiles Australia head office is still in Bayswater, Victoria.
 Five brand new showrooms were set up across Australia with six distribution centres (including two in New Zealand) and our products can be found in almost every Bunnings Warehouse throughout Australia and New Zealand.

 Johnson Tiles Australia has a tradition of passion for tiles and is well known for the quality of our products and service.
 If you’re looking for a tile, Johnson Tiles can look after you!
-After all, there’s a reason why we’re 50 years strong.
+After all, there’s a reason why we’re over 50 years strong.